 Effect size metric

 We used Hedges’s g version of the standardized mean differences as the effect size.
 Hedges’s g corrects for the slightly biased estimate given by Cohen’s d [31].
 Standardized effects were calculated across the ostracism factor, where the 52 studies with a cross-cutting variable were included as a simple effect of ostracism within the non-moderated level.
-Standardized interaction effect were calculated by taking the standardized difference between the unstandardized main effects (see the Appendix for the exact formulae used).
+Standardized interaction effect were calculated by taking the standardized difference between the unstandardized main effects (see S6 File for the exact formulae used).
 These effects were computed for both the first and last dependent variable in each experiment.
 For example, in a 2 (ostracized vs. included) by 2 (moderator present vs. moderator absent) design with multiple measures, we calculated two simple ostracism effects (Hypothesis 1) and two interaction effects (Hypothesis 2).
 For ten studies, more factors/levels were used and a 2 by 2 was extracted.

 Meta-analytic model